SAP/luigi/docs/luigi-client-api.md

     -   `settings.links` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** provides links data
         -   `settings.links.LINK_KEY` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** object containing the data for a particular link.
 To properly render the link in the alert message refer to the description of the **settings.text** parameter
             -   `settings.links.LINK_KEY.text` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** text which replaces the link identifier in the alert content
             -   `settings.links.LINK_KEY.url` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** url to navigate when you click the link.
-Currently, only internal links are supported in the form of relative or absolute paths.
+Currently, only internal links are supported in the form of relative or absolute paths
     -   `settings.closeAfter` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** (optional) time in milliseconds that tells Luigi when to close the Alert automatically.
 If not provided, the Alert will stay on until closed manually.
-It has to be greater than `100`.
+It has to be greater than `100`

 ##### Examples